 Daniel Hochman Fuchs manages complex projects at the intersection of economics, public policy, and planning.

 Danny has supported strategic planning and project implementation efforts for clients in the public, private and nonprofit sectors since joining HR&A in 2007.
 His detailed financial analyses, knowledge of best practices in projects around the world, and clear communications skills ensure clients are equipped with objective analyses that help them solve complex problems of urban development.

-Danny holds a B.A. from Yale University with distinction in architecture and urban studies.
+Danny previously worked for Alex Garvin & Associates, public realm strategists.
+Danny holds a Bachelor of Arts from Yale University with distinction in architecture and urban studies.